 If you get stuck, Max won't leave you stranded.
 You can turn to several places in Max to get help.
 The Help menu is a valuable resource that provides access to references and tutorials.
-The User Reference and MAXScript Reference are comprehensive help systems that work like a Web browser.
-The Tutorial command loads the tutorials, which offer a chance to gain valuable experience.
+The 3ds Max Help and MAXScript Help are comprehensive help systems that work like a Web browser.
+Additional Help presents help systems for any external plug-ins that are loaded.
+The Tutorials command loads the tutorials, which offer a chance to gain valuable experience.